Region V OSHA Heat Initiative Webinar Series

 Act Now to Prevent Heat Illness at Work

-Join us for a free three-part webinar series.
+This three-part webinar series has already passed and recordings are available.
 Employees exposed to extreme heat and humid working conditions are at risk - both indoors and outdoors.
 These training sessions offer critical guidance on how to identify heat stress, how it affects the human body, and how to prevent it on the job.

 - Welcome and Opening Remarks with Douglas L. Parker, assistant secretary of labor, USDOL OSHA.
 Discuss the importance of OSHA’s Heat Illness Prevention Campaign